Ego sum qui sum. I am who I love, what I read, what I believe, what I do, what

 Depending on my mood I call myself a forester, a quantitative forester (term that I lifted from Oscar), a quantitative geneticist or (if I want to sound suave and trendy) a statistical geneticist.
 I like the intrinsic beauty of mathematics; the fact that it is a useful discipline is a bonus.

 My first job was with the Chilean Tree Breeding Cooperative based at the Universidad Austral de Chile, Valdivia.
 I lived four years in New Zealand while doing my Ph.D. and then moved to Hobart, Tasmania, Australia.
 There I was leader of the breeding strategies project at the CRC for Sustainable Production Forestry for three years based at the School of Plant Science (University of Tasmania).
 After that I worked as Forest Biometrician in Forestry Tasmania for another three years.
 I returned to New Zealand in 2006, where I work at the University of Canterbury.

-I have been involved in the International Union of Forest Research Organizations (IUFRO) since 2005 and currently am the Deputy Coordinator of Working Group 2.04.02: Breeding theory and progeny testing).
+I was involved in the International Union of Forest Research Organizations (IUFRO) between 2005 and 2019 as Coordinator (and later Deputy Coordinator) of Working Group 2.04.02: Breeding theory and progeny testing).